never640/fxy-new/README.md

 [ 详细文档点击这里 ](https://github.com/thx/gogocode/blob/main/docs/specification/basic.zh.md)

 ## What is GoGoCode?
+FXY

 [中文 README](README-cn.md)

 GoGoCode is a transformer for JavaScript/Typescript/HTML based on AST but providing an intuitive API:

 -   A jQuery-like API to select and transform AST.
 -   A Regex-like syntax to match and replace code.